Select Curatorial Projects

 Spokane, WA

-Off site exhibition
+Off site pop-up exhibition

 2014